ldthomas/apg-js/README.md

 to prevent installation of ESLint development and configuration modules.

-Version 4.1.2 replaces five instances of "module.exports = function exports(" with "module.exports = function exfn(".
+Version 4.1.2 simply replaces five instances of "module.exports = function exports(" with "module.exports = function exfn(".
 ESLint requires a name here but the name "exports" causes conflicts in some bundlers.

 ## Overview